Sumanth-Siddareddy/FederatedProximal/README.md

 - **RAM:** 16GB

 ## Limitations
-- Integrate BlockChain to improve privacy.
+- Integration of blockchain to enhance privacy has not yet been implemented.
-- Integrate user incentive mechanism for client motivation is not yet done
+- A user incentive mechanism to motivate client participation is also lacking.

 ## Citations
 - Li, T., Sahu, A. K., Zaheer, M., Sanjabi, M., Talwalkar, A., and Smith, V. (2020).
 Federated optimization in heterogeneous networks.
 Proceedings of Machine learning and systems, 2:429–450.